quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Business-Law_-Text-and-Cases/bltc_part17_11-3_Types_of_C.md

 #### Can Extrinsic Evidence Interpret the Meaning of the Bonus Term?

 Background context: In Ortegón v.
 Giddens, 638 Fed.Appx.
 47 (2d Cir.
-2016), Ortegón accepted LBI’s offer to work as a Business Chief Administrative Officer in its Fixed Income Division with a salary of $150,000 and an annual minimum bonus of $350,000.
+2016), Ortegón accepted LBI’s offer to work as a Business Chief Administrative Officer in its Fixed Income Division with a salary of $150,000 and an annual minimum bonus of$350,000.
 The letter stated that the bonus was tied to her performance on the job.

 The key question is whether extrinsic evidence can be admitted to interpret the meaning of the bonus term if LBI rescinded the offer before Ortegón started work.